gwangyu-lee/iOS-OSC-Pencil-with-Max-MSP/README.md

 # iOS OSC Pencil
-Send X-Y coordinates, RGB, and stroke using an Apple Pencil with an iPad.
+Send X-Y coordinates, RGB, and stroke(force) using an Apple Pencil with an iPad.

 ## How to build
 Open OSC_Pencil.xcworkspace.